zelanko/sql-docs.ru-ru/docs/t-sql/language-elements/and-transact-sql.md

 BEGIN
    PRINT 'First Example is TRUE'
 END
-ELSE PRINT 'First Example is FALSE';
+ELSE PRINT 'First Example is FALSE' ;
 GO

 IF 1 = 1 AND 2 = 17